“These scenes of nature bring us a certain comfort when our urban lives in London get too intense.”

 FAM: James and Anna, thanks for meeting with me today, I would love to know more about how you started out collecting?

 Anna: I think I was about 22 when I bought my first painting from a gallery.
-It was a large blue abstract.
+It was a large blue abstract piece.
 I still have it somewhere in my parents’ house.

 James: I used to go to the Affordable Art Fair, but I couldn’t afford anything there!
 I only started collecting when my parents downsized.
 They gave me almost everything I own today, mainly 18th century landscapes and portraits.
 But I love modern architecture and interiors with blank, minimal walls so I’m really torn between having these paintings up or not.